Table of Contents

 Bridge Is Out Of Adjustment

-The bridge is the part of the guitar that the strings are attached to on the body.
+The bridge is a part of the guitar that the strings are attached to on the body.
 And if it isn’t set up right, it can cause all sorts of problems, including fretting out.
 This is more than likely the issue when the guitar is fretting out above the 12th fret.

-Action Is Not Set Right
+String Height Is Not Set Right

 Truss Rod Adjusted Wrong